kim1339/sensus/README.md

 # EMPath 2020 Makeathon Project Repo:

-You can access the project site at https://kim1339.github.io/sensus/
+You can access the GitHub repository [here](https://github.com/kim1339/sensus)

 You can access the project slides here